AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

 ## Audience Criteria {#audience-criteria}

 Similar to Marketo Smart Lists, Audience Criteria attributes allow you to define your target audience.
-You can target known or unknown leads using inferred, lead, or company attributes (or a combination thereof).
+You can target known or unknown people using inferred, person, or company attributes (or a combination thereof).

-**Known Leads**
+**Known People**

 There are _many_ attribute combinations to choose from.
-In this example we're targeting all **known leads** in California who work at a company with more than 50 employees.
+In this example we're targeting all **known people** in California who work at a company with more than 50 employees.

-1. Grab the **Lead State** attribute and drag it to the right.
+1. Grab the **Person State** attribute and drag it to the right.

    ![](assets/dialogues-4.png)